LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

-- The loader will filter out extensions requested in vkCreateInstance and vkCreateDevice before calling into the ICD; Filtering will be of extensions advertised by entities (eg layers) different from the ICD in question.
+- The loader will filter out extensions requested in vkCreateInstance and vkCreateDevice before calling into the ICD; Filtering will be of extensions advertised by entities (e.g. layers) different from the ICD in question.
-- The loader will not call ICD for vkEnumerate\*LayerProperties() as layer properties are obtained from the layer libraries and layer JSON files.
+- The loader will not call the ICD for vkEnumerate\*LayerProperties() as layer properties are obtained from the layer libraries and layer JSON files.
 - If an ICD library wants to implement a layer it can do so by having the appropriate layer JSON manifest file refer to the ICD library file.
 - The loader will not call the ICD for vkEnumerate\*ExtensionProperties(pLayerName != NULL).
 - The ICD may or may not implement a dispatch table.

+[jjuliano] what is the value of pointing out the optional presence of a dispatch table?

 #### Android